 Once your bike is free from dirt, the last job is to add a protective polish to the frame and components.
 Sprays that contain a moisture dispersant and PTFE (polytetrafluoroethylene, which is what Teflon is) are good choices.

 The dispersant expels water from the bike, protecting it against corrosion, while the PTFE creates a shiny finish where applied.
-The advantage of using a product such as this is that dirt finds it harder to stick to the PTFE, making your bike easier to clean next time around.
+The advantage of using a product such as this is dirt finds it harder to stick to the PTFE, making your bike easier to clean next time around.

-We recommend removing wheels before applying a spray polish, also take care not to get spray on any of the braking components or braking surfaces.
-If any polish, oil or substance designed to reduce friction gets on to your brake pads, discs or brake track, it’ll contaminate your brake system.
+We recommend removing wheels before applying a spray polish.
+Also take care not to get spray on any of the braking components or braking surfaces.
+If any polish, oil or substance designed to reduce friction gets on to your brake pads, discs or brake track, it'll contaminate your brake system.

 Contaminated brakes will severely reduce your ability to slow down, making your bike unsafe.
 In this case, it’s likely you’ll need to strip and clean your brakes.